ShayanParsai/TollFeeCalc/README.md

 * Accounts for the first date in the interval, properly adding fee to that date
 * Simplyfied the fee return statements
 * Added greater variety of error messages
+* Catching multiple exeption
+* Makes sure the first date wont trigger an hour interval IF first date is free